addobentil/Cloud-Devops-Engineer-Projects/README.md

 # Weather Dashboard - 30 Days DevOps Challenge

+Day 1 - Creating a Weather Dashboard using AWS S3 buckets and OpenWeather API

 ## Project Overview

 The Weather Dashboard project demonstrates core DevOps principles by integrating **cloud computing**, **API development**, and **Python programming**.
 It fetches real-time weather data, processes it, and securely stores it in **AWS S3**.
 This project emphasizes modularity, security, and scalability.